-The net result for the six months ended June 30, 2021 was a net loss attributable to Mentor of (\$363,544) or (\$0.016) per Mentor common share compared to a net loss attributable to Mentor in the prior year period of (\$431,955) or (\$0.019) per Mentor common share.
+The net result for the six months ended June 30, 2022 was net income attributable to Mentor of \$214,848 or \$0.009 per Mentor common share compared to a net loss attributable to Mentor in the prior year period of (\$363,544) or (\$0.016) per Mentor common share.
 Management will continue to make an effort to lower operating expenses and increase revenue and gross margin.
 The Company will continue to look for acquisition opportunities to expand its portfolio in companies that are positive for operating revenue or have the potential to become positive for operating revenue.
-In addition, the Company will make continued efforts to recover funds invested in the G Farma Entities.